toneflix/laravel-approvable-notifications/README.md

 ### Events and Callback

+#### New Notification

-When an event is interacted with or updated, we dispatch the `ToneflixCode\ApprovableNotifications\Events\NotificationUpdated` which you can listen to and perform further actions if required, the event will contain the associated `notification` model.
+When a new notification is created, we dispatch the `ToneflixCode\ApprovableNotifications\Events\NotificationCreated` event which you can listen to and perform further actions if required, the event will contain the associated `notification` model.

-Alternattively, you can also implement the `approvedCallback` and the `rejectedCallback` methods on your `HasApprovableNotifications` entity, both of which will be called at the appropriete time as the names imply and will provided with the associated `$notification` model as the first and only parameter.
+Alternattively, you can also implement the `newNotificationCallback` methods on your `SendsApprovableNotifications` entity, which will be called whenever a new notification is created and will provided with the associated `$notification` model as the first and only parameter.

 ```php
 namespace App\Models;